-Rett syndrome is caused by a mutation of the MECP2 gene at the time of conception.
+Rett syndrome is caused by MECP2 gene mutation at the time of conception.

 The MECP2 gene contains instructions which enable genes to function properly.
 If the MECP2 gene is not functioning properly, it allows genes to turn on or off at inappropriate times, thus disturbing the precisely regulated sequence necessary for proper development of a human’s central nervous system.